 In most states such as Tennessee for example, for second offender there is a $600-$3,500 mandatory fine, and a license revocation for 2 years/Restricted License available after first year.
 If two (2) convictions of DUI in 5 years, a judge can order a person to install the Ignition Interlock Device, which will be required for 6 months after reinstatement at your expense.
 (Source: tn.gov)

 In every state if a driver is extremely fortunate enough to be in the small minority that can be granted a temporary restricted hardship license, a person will be required to use the Ignition Interlock Device for at least one year, maybe longer.
 This device installation and it’s required maintenance will also be at a person’s own expense.

 The chances of additional charges are increased with a second offender case, such as aggravated assault, assault with a deadly weapon.
 Of course this all depends on the details and events of a driver’s own particular arrest, which is why it is so essential to have the arrest reviewed online today by our professional team, that will get you the quick answers and help a person in this ordeal needs and deserves.
 It is also important to note that in a 2nd offense charge that may result in a felony, the drinking or drugged driving penalties are that much more severe which gives even more reason to learn how to fight a second or repeat offender intoxicated driver case.

 The law requires that every person has the right to fair treatment, even when they choose to challenge a second-time DUI/DWI arrest case.
 Even though a prior conviction maybe on someone’s record, a driver still has the right to defend themselves against the charges and learn how to beat a repeat offense.
-By taking advantage of our free online arrest evaluation, we will thoroughly review the details of the arrest and get a person the answers and help they are entitled to that will assist in fighting the allegation for a dismissed case or reduced charges whenever possible.
+By taking advantage of our free online arrest review, we will thoroughly assess the details of the arrest and get a person the answers and help they are entitled to that will assist in fighting the allegation for a dismissed case or reduced charges in court whenever possible.